Achievable logoAchievable logo

 Domain and range

-A domain is the set of all values of a function.
-We can determine the domain from a table, from an algebraic function, or a graph.
-There are multiple ways to write the domain of a function.
-We will explore each form of a function to better understand this.
+A domain is the set of all possible x-values (inputs) of a function.
+You can determine the domain from a table, an algebraic function, or a graph.
+There are also multiple ways to write a domain, depending on what the inputs look like.

 Tables